Mlaiel/iacherie/config/ai/README.md

 ---

 **🚀 Ready to revolutionize your AI capabilities?
-Explore the future of artificial intelligence with Ainflue AI Configuration Module!**
+Explore the future of artificial intelligence with IA Chérie AI Configuration Module!**

 ---